docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-your-own-tls-certificates.md

 To ensure minimal impact to your business, you should plan for this change to happen outside business peak hours.
-Your applications will continue running normally, but existing UCP client certificates will become invalid, so users will have to download new ones to [access UCP from the CLI](../../user/access-ucp/cli-based-access.md).
+Your applications will continue running normally, but existing UCP client certificates will become invalid, so users need to download new ones to [access UCP from the CLI](../../user/access-ucp/cli-based-access.md).

 ## Configure UCP to use your own TLS certificates and keys